Spindel/caramel-client-rs/README.md

 Here, the application uses a "well known" serial number from hardware, or the MAC address of the device, as their client-id.

-Unlike the command-line client above, the CA-certificate should be able to use one specified elsewhere, and the Private Key and Certificate are stored in a single well-known file with specific ownership and permissions.
+Unlike the command-line client above, the CA certificate should be able to use one specified elsewhere, and the Private Key and Certificate are stored in a single well-known file with specific ownership and permissions.